+PHIL 259-0 Introduction to Metaphysics Introductory discussion of some debates in contemporary metaphysics.
+Possible topics include objectivity, time, universals, causations, possible worlds, and material constitution.
 PHIL 260-0 Introduction to Moral Philosophy Overview of some of the main ideas and most influential writings of moral philosophy.